 .
 The U.S. Department of State has the sole responsibility for examining applications and issuing passports.

 How long does it take to receive my passport?

-Routine application processing takes six to eight weeks.
-The Library can also provide expedited service for an additional $60 fee, which reduces the processing time to as little as four weeks.
+Routine application processing takes 4 to 6 weeks.
+The Library can also provide expedited service for an additional $60 fee, which reduces the processing time to as little as 2 to 4 weeks.

 Where can I get a copy of my birth certificate?

 If you were born in Ohio, visit the state Department of Health’s Vital Records page.
 If you were born in another state, visit the CDC’s page with links to each state’s vital records contact information and website.